tototomate123/tuwunel/docs/maintenance.md

 related to WAL tracking.

 The only safe files that can be deleted are the `LOG` files (all caps).
-These are the real RocksDB telemetry/log files, however conduwuit has already configured to only store up to 3 RocksDB `LOG` files due to generally being useless for average users unless troubleshooting something low-level.
+These are the real RocksDB telemetry/log files, however Tuwunel has already configured to only store up to 3 RocksDB `LOG` files due to generally being useless for average users unless troubleshooting something low-level.
 If you would like to store nearly none at all, see the `rocksdb_max_log_files`